-There's no cure for a Cytomegalovirus infection but drugs can help treat newborns and people with weak immune systems.
+There is no cure for a Cytomegalovirus infection but drugs can help treat newborns and people with weak immune systems.
 Again, the most important thing is to find out quickly if you carry this infection.
 For most people their body will manage the virus effectively, but for the young or those suffering from a compromised immune system, effective monitoring and treatment will be important.

-A toxoplasmosis infection can cause miscarriage or stillbirth, or the infection can pass to the baby and cause a condition called Congenital Toxoplasmosis.
+Toxoplasmosis can cause miscarriage or stillbirth, or the infection can pass to the baby and cause a condition called Congenital Toxoplasmosis.
 This condition can cause brain damage, epilepsy, hearing loss, eye damage and learning disabilities in the baby.

-In adults, a toxoplasmosis infection can cause vision problems including blurred vision, floaters or a loss of vision.
+In adults, a Toxoplasmosis infection can cause vision problems including blurred vision, floaters or a loss of vision.
 If the person suffers from a weak immune system, the infection can spread to other organs and lead to headaches, confusion, poor co-ordination, seizures, high temperatures, all symptoms of cerebral toxoplasmosis.
-This condition can be life threatening.
+This condition can be life-threatening.

 Research published in 2014 in 'PLOS: Neglected Tropical Diseases' found that Toxoplasmosis is a common infection across India with a prevalence rate of about 22%.
-There is a wide variation in the incidence of infection across different geographical regions but it is estimated that around 200,000 children are born each year in India suffering from Congenital Toxoplasmosis.
+There is a wide variation in the incidence of infection across different geographical regions, but it is estimated that around 200,000 children are born each year in India suffering from Congenital Toxoplasmosis.

 Rubella can also cause Congenital Rubella Syndrome.
 This follows the infection passing from mother to child in the womb and can lead to problems with the heart, brain, vision and hearing of the child.
-It can also cause low birth weight, anaemia and hepatitis.
+It can also cause low birth weight, anaemia and Hepatitis.
 The highest risk period is during the first trimester but infection later in pregnancy can also cause serious complications.

-Cytomegalovirus infection is another very serious condition and babies born with this condition tend to be very sick.
+Cytomegalovirus is another very serious condition and babies born with this condition tend to be very sick.
 Symptoms can include yellow skin and eyes, purple blotches or rashes or both, low birth weight, enlarged spleen, enlarged and damaged liver, pneumonia and seizures.
 It is crucially important that any woman considering having children be tested for CMV.